quicwg/base-drafts/draft-ietf-quic-transport.md

 validation until after a peer sends the next non-probing frame to its new address.

-Path validation is necessary verify reachability of a peer on a new network path.
+Path validation is necessary to verify reachability of a peer on a new network path.
 Acknowledgments cannot be used for path validation as they contain insufficient entropy and might be spoofed.
 No method is provided to establish return reachability, as endpoints independently determine reachability on each